 4. Open A Business Banking Account

 There are many loopholes when it comes to business operations and the whole entirety of running a business.
 It is always wise to involve a lawyer that will be able to cover you in any legal issue that may arise.
-If you cannot afford an in-house lawyer then it is best to contract one outside of the office for the issue at hand.
-The lawyer can also help you to exploit the loopholes to your business’ advantage, this is good for as long as it is within the law.
+If you cannot afford an in-house lawyer, it is best to contact one outside of the office for the issue at hand.
+The lawyer can also help you to exploit the loopholes to your business’s advantage, this is good for as long as it is within the law.
 Do not jeopardise the future of your business on something that is not really worth it.

 6. Identify Your Target Market & Research Competition

-You need to know who you plan to sell your products or services to.
+You need to know to who you plan to sell your products or services.
 You also need to know where they hang out so that you can know how to attract them to your business.
-What do they look for on social media, so that you can know how to target your ads to bring them to your business.
-Research about your competition, what are they already offering?
+What do they look for on social media, so you can know how to target your ads to bring them to your business?
+Research your competition, what are they already offering?
 Are you offering the same thing?
 What is your edge over them?
 What do you plan to do differently that will make the consumers choose you over them?